m3laku/cehV10/Chapter2.md

 # footprinting countermeasures

+Configure IIS to avoid information disclosure through banner grabbing.
+Configure web servers of the target organization  to avoid information leakage.
+Always use TCP/IP and IPSec filters for defense in depth.
+Hide the IP address and the related information by implementing VPN or keeping server behind a secure proxy.

 # footprinting penetration testing

 -  Footprinting pen testing helps organization to:
    -   Prevent information leakage
    - Prevent social engineering attempts
    -  Prevent DNS record retrieval from publically available servers

+# Notes

+### active vs passive

+Passive footprinting involves gathering information about the target without direct interaction.
+We can only collect the archived and stored information from about the target using publicly accessible sources such as search engines, social networking sites, job sites, groups, forums, and blogs, and so on.
+Active footprinting involves gathering information about the target with direct interaction.
+In active footprinting, we overtly interact with the target network.
+Passive footprinting techniques include:

+?
+Finding information through search engines
+?
+Finding the Top-level Domains (TLDs) and sub-domains of a target through web services ?
+Collecting location information on the target through web services ?
+Performing people search using social networking sites and people search services ?
+Gathering financial information about the target through financial services ?
+Gathering infrastructure details of the target organization through job sites ?
+Monitoring target using alert services
+Active footprinting involves gathering information about the target with direct interaction.
+In active footprinting, we overtly interact with the target network.
+Active footprinting techniques include:
+?
+Querying published name servers of the target ?
+Extracting metadata of published documents and files ?
+Gathering website information using web spidering and mirroring tools ?
+Gathering information through email tracking ?
+Performing Whois lookup
+?
+Extracting DNS information
+?
+Performing traceroute analysis
+?
+Performing social engineering